elviorodriguez/MultimerMapper/README.md

 # Both 2-mers and N-mers
 python multimer_mapper.py --AF_2mers tests/EAF6_EPL1_PHD1/2-mers --AF_Nmers tests/EAF6_EPL1_PHD1/N-mers --manual_domains tests/EAF6_EPL1_PHD1/manual_domains.tsv --out_path tests/output_Nmers tests/EAF6_EPL1_PHD1/HAT1-HAT3_proteins.fasta
 ```
+Note that you need to define the span of both disordered loops and globular domains.
+Have a look at the example file to know its format.

 ## Visualization of Interactive 2D PPI graphs
 One of the main outputs of MultimerMapper is the interactive 2D PPI graph.
 You can find it inside the output folder (tests/expected_output/2D_graph.html).
 It represents proteins as nodes and disctinct interaction modes between proteins as edges: